I love passionate runners who have so many goals they just can’t wait to train hard. The enthusiasm is infectious.

 - 20 weeks is a long training plan so make sure to take 1-2 recovery weeks of reduced volume and intensity spaced throughout.

 - Make injury prevention a priority since you’ll be running a lot for a relatively long time period.
-The Strength Training for Runners program should be a main part of your prevention efforts.

 This strategy allows you to prioritize both races while giving you enough time to rest after the half.
 When you’re able to combine rest with a progressively higher workload, you’re going to run fast.

 Need some extra guidance?
 Get our free Season Planner to help you plan your tune-up races, the lenth of your plan, and more.

 PS.
 PR Race Plans are back!